LTC-IT/RPi/README.md

 It updates the OS, installs different packages via apt and some python packages using pip.

-This has been tested under Raspbian Jessie.
+This has been tested under Raspbian Jessie and Stretch.
 YMMV